Mary Morris Obituary - Charlottesville, VA | Legacy Pro

 January 14, 1948 - October 3, 2020

-Born on January 14, 1948, in Hickory, N.C., she was the daughter of William Eastwood Cox and Alene Gaither Cox.
+Born Jan.
+14, 1948, in Hickory, she was the daughter of William Eastwood Cox and Alene Gaither Cox.
 She was preceded in death by her husband, William Morris.

 Virginia is survived by her brother, David Cox; aunt, Ann Morris; and cousins, John Gaither and Sue Pittman.